 Phoenix, Tucson, Mesa, Chandler, Glendale, Gilbert, Scottsdale, Tempe, Peoria, Surprise, San Tan Valley, Yuma, Avondale, Goodyear, Casas, Adobes, Flagstaff, Buckeye, Lake Havasu City, Catalina, Foothills, Casa Grande, Maricop, Sierra Vista, Oro Valley, Prescott, Sun City, Prescott Valley, Bullhead City, Marana, Apache, Junction, El Mirage, San Luis, Queen Creek, Drexel Heights, Kingman, Fortuna, Foothills, Sahuarita, Florence, Sun City, West Fountain Hills, Green Valley, Anthem, Nogales, Rio Rico, Eloy, Douglas, Tanque Verde, Flowing Wells, Payson, Somerton,, New River, Fort Mohave, Sun Lakes, Sierra Vista Southeast, Paradise Valley, Verde Village, Tucson Estates, New Kingman-Butler, Coolidge, Cottonwood City, Camp Verde, Chino Valley, Vail, Show Low, Sedona, Gold Canyon, Valencia West, Tuba City, Safford, Saddlebrooke, Winslow, Picture Rocks, Arizona City, Golden Valley, Catalina, Globe, Page, Corona de Tucson, Tolleson, Village of Oak Creek (Big Park), Wickenburg, Doney Park, Youngtown, Guadalupe, South Tucson, Williamson, Snowflake, Bisbee, Litchfield Park, Avra Valley, Lake Montezuma, Cave Creek, Paulden, Benson, Holbrook, Three Points, Kayenta, Thatcher, Eagar, Colorado City, San Carlos, and more.

-Another major vermiculite processing plant which handed ore mined by W.R.
-Grace in Libby was the Ari-Zonolite Company site in Glendale.
-According to a report prepared by the Arizona Department of Health Services (ADHS), this job site was leased by Ari-Zonolite from 1951 to 1964.
+- Another major vermiculite processing plant which handed ore mined by W.R.
+Grace in Libby was the Ari-Zonolite Company in Glendale.
 It is estimated that over 200,000 tons of vermiculite ore was shipped to the Ari-Zonolite plant for processing.
 This ore was found to contain an estimated 21%-26% asbestos, but W.R.
 Grace considered this to be a natural and harmless side effect.

-Ari-Zonolite vacated the facility in 1964 and moved all of its vermiculite processing equipment, but other businesses operated on site till 2002.
-Thus, individuals who worked in this Glendale job site were exposed to asbestos fibers in some fashion.
+- Ari-Zonolite vacated the facility in 1964 and moved all of its vermiculite processing equipment, but other businesses operated on site till 2002.
+Thus, individuals who worked in this Glendale job site were long after Ari-Zonolite left were put at risk of exposure.

-Many industries and government agencies, including the Department of Defense and its armed branches, used asbestos and ACMs for various purposes.
+Many industries and government agencies, including the Department of Defense and its armed branches, used asbestos materials for various purposes.
 Though many products such as flooring tiles and insulation now use substitute materials, many public and private buildings built before 1980 still contain asbestos.

 If left undisturbed, asbestos poses few health hazards in humans.
 However, any activity, such as renovation or repair work, that disturbs the fibrous materials can introduce asbestos into the environment.